katia-energizer/tutorial_regular_expressions_search/tutorial.md

    val pattern = "\\b[1-9][0-9]{2}\\b".toRegex()
    ```

-> In this tutorial, we will search for numbers.
+> In this tutorial, we will search for numbers between 100 and 999.
 You can also create a regular expression of your choice.
 In this case, you will need to have a relevant text for your regular expression, but you still can refer to the described functions and options.
 >

 ## Search with a regular expression